aley-1998/X-Ray-Result-Interpreter/README.md

 # X-Ray-Result-Interpreter

 ### Objectives:
-The aim of this project is to develop a program that classifies chest X-rays.
-With a convolutional neural network-based classification model (CNN), lung infections in X-ray imaging can be detected with high accuracy.
-This model will be able to classify scans into 1 of 2 categories: normal healthy lungs and infected unhealthy lungs.
+In this project, a program was developed to classify chest X-rays.
+With a convolutional neural network-based classification model (CNN), lung infections in X-ray imaging are detected with great accuracy (87%).
+This model is able to classify scans into 1 of 2 categories: normal healthy lungs and infected unhealthy lungs.

 ### Methodologies/Techniques:
-This project will be implemented with Python programming language, as it is a powerful high level scientific programing language.
-The Python distribution Anaconda will be used since it contains all scientific Python libraries the program relies on to function, if not most.
+This project is implemented with Python programming language.
+The Python distribution Anaconda will is used since it contains all scientific Python libraries the program relies on to function, if not most.
 These libraries can be categorized as such:
 -	File handling (os, zipfile)
 -	Data cleaning/handling (Pandas, NumPy)